Fennel: Florence (Foeniculum vulgare var. azoricum)

 Hornets, Paper Wasps, Yellow Jackets: Although hornets, paper wasps and yellow jackets are often considered a nuisance, they are predators of soft-bodied insects.
 They do not typically sting humans unless they are disturbed.
 If their nests are not in an area likely to be disturbed by people then it is not a bad idea to leave them alone.

-Preys on: snails, slugs, ants, maggots, earthworms, caterpillars, armyworms, grubs, Colorado potato beetles, cutworms.
+Ground Beetles: Prey on snails, slugs, ants, maggots, earthworms, caterpillars, armyworms, grubs, Colorado potato beetles, cutworms.

 The Health Benefits of Fennel